 Messiah Yahoshua said of life in Him, “ . . . and FEW there be who find it” (Matthew 7:14).
 There are currently 2.5 BILLION christians on the planet.
 Those two things cannot be squared.

 Messiah also said in Luke 13:24, “Strive to enter through the narrow door; for MANY, I tell you, will seek to enter and WILL NOT BE ABLE.”
 Hmmmm . . . how could THAT be, if salvation is merely a decision, a choice, or a prayer made by a person?
 Answer: it’s not.
 Any salvation that is a decision made by man, or a “sinner’s prayer” is a false salvation.

-Moreover, we are told in Revelation 17 & 18 that the coming Antichrist (who is revealed AFTER the bride is removed) is going to destroy the False Prophet (pope) AND all of Babylon.
+Moreover, we are told in Revelation 17 & 18 that the coming Antichrist (who is revealed AFTER the bride is removed from the earth) is going to destroy the False Prophet (pope) AND all of Babylon.
 Rome is the spiritual head of Babylon, which is the union of all of man’s religions headed by christianity.

 So, not only will there be no “great awakening” in America, as the USA is christianity’s largest nation, it will essentially be destroyed as a superpower by the Antichrist in less than two decades from now.

 Now, that’s not to say that there won’t be big pushes across the country to get folks to join the human club of christianity.
 But, that has nothing to do with eternal life or being part of Yah’s family.
 When someone chooses to join that club, all it really accomplishes is putting more people into the group we see in Matthew 7:21-23—unsaved christians.

 Believe in Messiah Yahoshua, our PASSOVER (not easter), and confess Him and His true Gospel before others.
 Those who do that SHALL BE SAVED (they will receive the spiritual covenant by the Father’s will alone, and in His time alone).